Setting up NTP on Windows

 The new files will have been created in:

 It may be most convenient to sort that directory by Type (click on the Type column header), and you will see 6 .EXE files and one .DLL.
-My practice is to:
+There may be more or fewer .EXE files.
+My own practice is to:

 In fact, I do this so much that I made a batch file for the task, which needs to be run as administrator in Windows Vista and later.
 The core of the file is: